With Ember 1.0 RC8, we have reached the final RC before 1.0 final, which

 });

 Now we have a problem!
-Because the firstComment computed property has
+Because the firstComment

-property in order to set up an observer on firstObject.
+property in order to set up an observer on firstObject

 As you can see, just adding this computed property now means that the